 Goal 4: Establish tools to assess the growth and impact of community-engaged learning in CHE

-In close collaboration with OEI, we will develop a multilevel rubric to evaluate outcomes for each participant in the engaged learning curriculum and co-curricular experiences: the students, the teaching assistants (if applicable), the faculty and the community partner(s).
+In close collaboration with the Einhorn Center, we will develop a multilevel rubric to evaluate outcomes for each participant in the engaged learning curriculum and co-curricular experiences: the students, the teaching assistants (if applicable), the faculty and the community partner(s).
 A unique aspect of the rubric is to also assess the synergy among these participants to appreciate how best to leverage these relationships for optimal learning outcomes for students, teaching effectiveness for faculty and teaching assistants, and benefits for the community partner.
 These analyses will contribute to an overarching assessment of progress towards creating an engaged college.

 Goal 5: Demonstrate impact on student learning, community partner mission, and CHE success in creating an engaged learning college